aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/Input Variables.md

 ### Description

-Fabric Name, required to match Ansible Group name covering all devices in the Fabric
+Fabric Name, required to match Ansible Group name covering all devices in the Fabric, **must** be an inventory group name.
 ### Variables

 | Variable | Type | Required | Default | Value Restrictions | Description |